 Motion for Depositions

-order generic Lyrica The ability to take a deposition in a misdemeanor case is controlled by Florida Rule of Criminal Procedure 3.220(h)(1)(D) which requires that the DUI attorney file a motion with the court stating the names of the individuals to be deposed and why it is necessary to the case.
+order Dilantin The ability to take a deposition in a misdemeanor case is controlled by Florida Rule of Criminal Procedure 3.220(h)(1)(D) which requires that the DUI attorney file a motion with the court stating the names of the individuals to be deposed and why it is necessary to the case.

 Motion to Withdraw Capias (Warrant)

 A warrant will be issued for your client’s arrest if he or she happens to miss a court date.
 You will need to file a motion with the court in order to get the capias “set aside,” “quashed” or “withdrawn.”